mariergattard/Tristan-albatross/README.md

 If you reuse or adapt this script, please cite the associated manuscript:

 Marie R. G. Attard, Richard A. Phillips, Steffen Oppel, Ellen Bowler and Peter T. Fretwell (In Review) Feasibility of using very high-resolution satellite imagery to monitor Tristan albatrosses *Diomedea dabbenena* on Gough Island.
-Endangered Species Journal.
+[Endangered Species Research] (https://www.int-res.com/journals/esr/esr-home/).

 ## Acknowledgements